wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. <a target="_blank" href="https://www.youtube.com/watch?v=2CsZpJdFFnQ&t=3m8s">[3:08]</a> Right-click on the project "GitHubEmojis" to select Add > New File, name: "Emoji" (General Empty Class).
 Click New.

-0. <a target="_blank" href="https://www.youtube.com/watch?v=2CsZpJdFFnQ&t=3m15s">[3:15]</a> In the code under "public class Emoji", in place of the "public Emojis()" fragment and type "prop" and Tab Tab for auto-complete, and edit to end up with:
+0. <a target="_blank" href="https://www.youtube.com/watch?v=2CsZpJdFFnQ&t=3m15s">[3:15]</a> In the code under "public class Emoji", in place of the "public Emojis" fragment and type "prop" and Tab Tab for auto-complete, and edit to end up with:

    <pre>public string Key {
-      get:
+      get;
-      set:
+      set;
    }
    public string Url {
-      get:
+      get;
-      set:
+      set;
    }</pre>

 0. To add the code that retrieves the list of emjoji codes and each rendered in a png file at <a target="_blank" href="https://api.github.com/emojis">https://api.github.com/emojis</a>, clone onto your laptop repository: